The Best Things to do in Lake Toba – Lake Toba Travel Guide

-Lake Toba is home an island within the lake with most hotels in Samosir island being located on its shores, especially in Tuk Tuk Samosir.
-The town of Parapat on the mainland is also part of the Lake Toba area but is quite mundane when compared to the island, since most Lake Toba attractions are located on Samosir.
+Lake Toba is home to an island within the lake, with most hotels in Samosir island being located on its shores, especially in Tuk Tuk Samosir.
+The town of Parapat on the mainland is also part of the Lake Toba area, but is quite mundane when compared to the island, since most Lake Toba attractions are located on Samosir.
 You might need to spend a night in Parapat if you miss the ferry to the island though!

 Here’s how to get to Parapat to experience the best things to do in Lake Toba:

 It is not difficult to get from Medan to Lake Toba via public bus which takes around six hours (to Parapat), either from the Amplas bus terminal or directly from the airport (this is more expensive than taking the bus from the terminal).

 It is also possible and very common, to charter a car from Medan to Lake Toba, or to book a seat in a shared car, which might be a slightly more comfortable option (not always the case) than using the public bus.
 In some instances, the car will pick you up directly at your hotel whereby you will avoid the touts who are notoriously present in this bus terminus, and take you straight to Parapat.

 Due to the road condition, all southern transport from Bukit Lawang backtracks to Medan anyway.

 To get from Bukit Lawang to Lake Toba using public transport, one would need to get back to Medan’s terminus and from there follow the guide above (Medan to Lake Toba).
 Do note that this may increase transfer time by at least two hours and would be greatly subject to bus availability at Medan.